Frequently Asked Questions

 When can we expect to hear about our status regarding being chosen for the next class?

-We anticipate admission decisions will be finalized by mid-February.
+We anticipate admission decisions will be finalized by late-February.
 You will receive a phone call and a follow-up letter of invitation if you are being invited to join our class.
 If you are being placed on the alternate list or rejected, you will receive a letter regarding your status.